ionic-team/stencil-site/src/docs/testing/unit-testing.md

 # Unit Testing

-Stencil's goal is to make it easy to unit test a component's class and app utility functions using Jest.
+Stencil makes it easy to unit test component classes and app utility functions using [Jest](https://jestjs.io/).

+Unit tests validate the code in isolation.
+Well written tests are fast, repeatable, and easy to reason about.

-To run unit tests, run `stencil test --unit`.
+To run unit tests, run `stencil test --spec`.
 Files ending in `.spec.ts` will be executed.

-Typically, unit tests will instantiate a component by importing the class, and instantiating and instrumenting it manually.
+Typically, unit tests will instantiate a component by importing the class and instantiating it manually.
-Since Stencil components are plain JavaScript objects, you can `new` one up and execute its behavior as such.
+Since Stencil components are plain JavaScript objects, you can `new` one up and execute its methods directly in order to test them.

 ## Example Unit Test